dreamineering/business-administration/docs/control-loop/README.md

 ---
-title: Direction
+title: Control Loops
 ---

-# Direction
+# Control Loops

+Track, connect the dots, close the loop, attribute, summarize and overview.
+How often do you say you’re going to do these things

+Types:

+1. Action lists
+2. Predictive

+## Action Lists

+Based on fundamental truths, identify problems rectify with documented workflows

+## Predictive

+If we do this, then we **should** get that.

+To be capable of knowing the future would be a great magical superpower.
+Unfortunately, we can't provide magic, but predicting the future is a skill you can develop and is vital to leading a thriving business.
+All you need is accurate data, and a consistent method based on solid reasoning you can continously evolve.
+Sometimes the value of results will be out, but the value of thinking ahead is still something you can bank.

-**Dashboards are for taking action**.
-Some actions are clear and obvious, others require a coffee followed by a stroll around the park.
+Sometimes actions are clear and obvious, others require a coffee and a stroll around the park.
 Different types of dashboard exist in GPM to provide a singular focus where prevention is better than cure.

-> What action should you take right now, that has the greatest value impact?
+> Imagine if each team member of your business knew the single most valuable action they need to take **right now**?

 ## Prevention is better than cure